tammy-uncc/ITCS6162KDDGroup4/README.md

 ## Introduction of Project

 ### Problem Understanding
-This analysis will focus on identifying the feature set needed to accuractly predict alzhiemers in a patient.
+This analysis will focus on identifying the characteristics of people who are diagnosed with Alzhiemers disease.
 Blah blah blah

 ## Description of data